Chevrolet Impala: Exports

-Right-hand drive cars were manufactured in Canada for export to countries such as Australia, New Zealand, South Africa, and the United Kingdom, until 1969.
-They used a version of the 1965 Impala dash panel—without provision for a radio and installed in a dashboard moulding made of fibreglass, not metal—until 1969.
+Right-hand drive cars were manufactured in Canada for export to countries such as Australia, New Zealand, South Africa, and the United Kingdom until 1969.
+They used a version of the 1965 Impala dash panel—without provision for a radio and installed in a dashboard molding made of fiberglass, not metal—until 1969.
 Radios (centrally mounted) and heaters were locally sourced and wipers parked in the center of the windscreen.

 Australian models were assembled in Australia by General Motors-Holden from kits, as this lessened tax on the cars.
-The Australian cars had locally sourced amber flashing rear indicators replacing the clear reversing lenses, as red indicators were illegal.
+The Australian cars had locally sourced, amber flashing rear indicators replacing the clear reversing lenses, as red indicators were illegal.

-New Zealand models were assembled by General Motors New Zealand with bodies supplied from Canada already welded, painted and trimmed.
+New Zealand models were assembled by General Motors New Zealand, with bodies supplied from Canada already welded, painted, and trimmed.